TB & Tobacco Consortium: the evidence behind the intervention

 The Tuberculosis (TB) & Tobacco Consortium consists of partners in Bangladesh (the ARK Foundation), Nepal (HERD International), Pakistan (the National TB Programme and The Initiative), the University of Leeds (Dr Helen Elsey), led by the University of York (Dr Kamran Siddiqi).
 The Consortium, with EU H2020 funding, has developed and studied the implementation of a brief behaviour support intervention to support people with tuberculosis to quit tobacco use.
 The intervention has been used as part of a hybrid randomised control trial which tests the cost-effectiveness of the cessation drug cytisine.

-More details about the TB & Tobacco Consortium hybrid trial can be found here (link to Uni of York website).
+More details about the TB & Tobacco Consortium hybrid trial can be found here TB and Tobacco at the University of York

 The trial protocol can be found at: